-When we think about web hosting security best practices, it’s often in the context of when things go wrong, like the highly publicized breaches of major companies.
+When we think about web hosting security best practices, it’s often in the context of when things go wrong.
 Multimillion-dollar security leaks involving exposed credit card information, login credentials, and other valuable data are covered extensively by the media, perhaps leaving one to believe only large-scale businesses are susceptible to online security risks

 Don’t be fooled.
 Security standards are vital to the well-being of any website, large or small.
 That’s why site owners are often bombarded by warnings of security risks in tandem with the sales pitches of many hosting providers.
 How do you separate the sales hype from the real risks?

 Education is the first step to protecting your online brand.
-Let’s cover some best practices to follow in your website management operations, as well as some key security features to look for in a prospective web hosting company.
+Let’s cover some best practices to follow in your website management operations, as well as some key features to look for in the most secure web hosting companies.

 10 Providers with the Best Web Hosting Security Standards

 Before we dive into all the technical details and nuanced legwork that goes into properly protecting a website, let’s show you a whole bunch of hosting providers that take care of all of it for you.
 You can still learn about all the facets of web security later on in the article, but these companies let you learn and practice with less at stake.
 We’ve reviewed various levels of hosting plans to find the best providers out there.
 Here are our recommendations sorted by the type of hosting plan.